-The British government announced Tuesday that it will install a statue of Indian independence icon Mahatma Gandhi opposite Parliament alongside statues of other pioneering statesmen, including Nelson Mandela and Abraham Lincoln.
-The statue is scheduled to be unveiled next spring to mark the centennial of Gandhi's return to India from South Africa, where the then-young lawyer had begun cultivating his ideas about self-rule and civil disobedience.
+The statue's unveiling marks the centennial of Gandhi's return to India from South Africa, where the then-young lawyer had begun cultivating his ideas about self-rule and civil disobedience.

-"As the father of the largest democracy in the world, it’s time for Gandhi to take his place in front of the mother of Parliament," said Britain's chancellor of the exchequer, George Osborne.
+"As the father of the largest democracy in the world, it’s time for Gandhi to take his place in front of the mother of Parliament," said Britain's chancellor of the exchequer, George Osborne, when the plans were first announced last year.
 "He is a figure of inspiration, not just in Britain and India, but around the world."